CSE2307SP26/project-arons-jamula-feenstra-wijaya/README.md

 7. A user should be able to view a summary of all of their accounts.
 (Natalia)
 8. A user should be able to filter their transaction history.
 (Harrison)

+## Is there anything that you implemented but doesn't currently work?
+No

 ## What commands are needed to compile and run your code from the command line?
 1. cd into project-arons-jamula-feenstra-wijaya
 2. ./runApp.sh